DATAPORNme/dataporn/_posts/2019-09-21-linked-data.md

 The strange cuckoldry triangle.

-The data exists, the links connects it.
+The data exists, the links connect it.
 And the ontologist looks them.

 And the him, among you, if he never speaks, has already seen everything.